speccytools/fuse-for-macosx/fusepb/FuseHelp/_English.lproj/monitor.md

 *n{ext}* | Step to the opcode following the current one.
 As with the `finish' command, this works by setting a temporary breakpoint at the next opcode, so is not infalliable.
 *o{ut} port value* | Write value to IO port port.
 *se{t} address value* | Poke value into memory at address.
-*se{t} register value* | Set the value of the Z80 register register to value.
-*se{t} mode value* | Set the interrupt mode or interrupt flip flops (im, iff1 or iff2) to value.
-If the im mode is not 0, 1 or 2 it will be ignored, while non-zero iff values will be converted to one.
 *se{t} $variable value* | Set the value of the debugger variable variable to value.
 *se{t} area:detail value* | Set the value of the system variable area : detail to value.
 The available system variables are listed below.
 *s{tep}* | Equivalent to the Single Step button.